romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which GitHub plan includes the feature to use secret scanning in private repositories?
+Q: Which GitHub plan includes the feature to use secret scanning in private repositories?
 <details><summary>Show the answer</summary><p>

 - **Any GitHub Enterprise plan with a GHAS license**